cat-in-136/cargo-generate-rpm/README.md

   * mode: the permissions as octal string. (e.g. `755` to indicate `-rwxr-xr-x`)
   * config: set true if it is a configuration file.
   * doc: set true if it is a document file.
 * release: optional string of release.
+Ignored if `--release` is specified via CLI.
 * epoch: optional number of epoch.
 * pre_install_script: optional string of pre_install_script.
 * pre_uninstall_script: optional string of pre_uninstall_script.